Statement of Purpose

 All students are encouraged to take an active part in decision making and in the day to day running of the house.
 As breakfast and suppers are provided in the house, the students are encouraged to select a menu of their choice, with health guidelines being offered by the care staff.
 All students follow an internal residential skills programme which can be accredited under the NOCN courses which they are working towards at school.

-The Care Team have an active role in the staff structure at Pield Heath, attending hand-over meetings, link meetings, providing reports for annual reviews, planning individual programmes and working alongside teaching and medical staff for the welfare and development of each student
+The Care Team have an active role in the staff structure at Pield Heath House School, providing daily reports to school staff, link meetings, providing reports for annual reviews, planning individual programmes and working alongside teaching and medical staff for the welfare and development of each student

 Aims and Objectives of our Respite/Short Break & Residential Provision